bbkane/www.bbkane.com/content/_index.md

 ## Hello!

 I'm Ben.
 I like to tour through random technology, and I keep notes to myself at my [blog](./blog/)!
-I'm a Christian (Micah 6:8 is my most recent favorite verse), I like to hike, and I just got married!
+I'm a [Christian](https://www.kingjamesbibleonline.org/Micah-6-8/), I like to hike, and I just got married!

 ![Me and Jenny at the beach](Ben-Jen-at-beach.jpg)